Before the COVID-19 pandemic began, what did you think about tutoring? You might have had some stereotypes about one-on-one tutoring

 Don’t take our word for it.
 Solutions are needed.
 Everyone involved in education wants to figure it out.

 A study from Harvard found that tutoring was beneficial.
 There was a positive effect on students.
-Learning grew 15-20 times more than students without tutoring.
+Overall, learning grew 15-20 times more than students without tutoring.

 Researchers from Johns Hopkins University and Brown University confirm this.
 The strongest benefits were among at-risk students.
 Tennessee’s Governor is even offering to pay $1,000 to 1,000 college-aged tutors.
 They will serve low-income students.
 Congress has proposed expanding AmeriCorps to include a tutoring program.